 Note that as of early 2014, more than a builds.txt file change is needed to establish a new reference genome.
-If not using Data Managers , you must make the necessary changes/additions to the new Data Tables or use the alternative configuration file (described on that same Data Tables wiki, near the end).
+If not using Data Managers , you must make the necessary changes/additions to the new Data Tables or use the alternative configuration file.

 First you need to determine what type of data you need.
 Usually these are

 .2bit, or special index files, but each tool has a specific need.
 Open up the XML for the particular tool and identify the

 .loc file referred to in either a validator tag or options tag.
 Open the

 $GALAXYROOT/tool-data/<filename>.loc.sample file, and read it to discover the type of files necessary.
 Once you know what you need, you can go acquire it.

 There are several ways to get the data.
 If you don't already have the right file on your system, you will need to get it from a site such as UCSC.

 .loc.sample files themselves include instructions for setting them up.
 In all cases, there is one reference genome per line, with tab-separated information.
 Create the needed

 .loc files, add your sequence and index data, and place these into the